ricklyon/mpl_markers/README.md

 ![example1](https://raw.githubusercontent.com/ricklyon/mpl_markers/main/docs/img/example1.gif)

-The following keyboard shortcuts are supported in interactive mode, (note that the mouse must be inside the axes to trigger a keyboard event)
+The following keyboard shortcuts are supported in interactive mode, (note that the mouse must be inside the axes to register a keyboard event)

 Action | Keyboard Shortcut           |
 |--------------------| -------|